Adyen/adyen-oracleopera-pbl/README.md

 To update the application you have to:

-* Execute migrations be running the _migrations_ image.
+* Execute migrations by running the _migrations_ image.
 * Start the application and worker containers with newly released images.
 (Observe the Docker repository for more information.)